Master of Public Administration (MPA)

 naspaa-logo

-To accommodate working students, our courses are primarily offered on-campus in the evenings.
-We offer some online course options, but we do not offer an exclusively online MPA degree at this time.
+To accommodate working students, our courses are primarily offered in person on the Tampa campus during the evenings.
+We offer a few hybrid and online course options, but we do not offer an exclusively online MPA degree at this time.

 Mission Statement

-As part of this mission, the MPA program inculcates a sense of public spirit and trains students to acquire the skills and values needed to act in an ethical manner, respect diversity, and to nurture a sense of accountability and responsibility as public servants.
-USF MPA students use applied managerial skills, enhanced analytical decision-making, and improved capacity to understand and solve real-world problems.
+The USF Master of Public Administration (MPA) program provides quality education to prepare students for professional positions in public service.
+The program trains students to use applied managerial skills, enhanced analytical decision-making, and improved capacity to understand governance and policy issues and solve real-world problems.
+As part of this mission, the MPA program inculcates a sense of public spirit and trains students to acquire the skills and values needed to act in an ethical manner, engage our communities, respect diversity, and to nurture a sense of accountability and responsibility as public servants.

 Costs of Attendance